ranjith-jagadeesh/CDK-Getting-Started/README.md

 ## What CDK Getting Started Pack Offers?

-When new project is started, in most of the cases, backend and frontend framework would be Node Js and React Js respectively.
-This is an AWS Deployment Kit, where Backend Server(Node Js) is deployed as Lambda Application and Frontend Server(React) is deployed as static website in AWS S3 Bucket.
+When we are starting a new project, we want to start the project with language/framework which is more matured and has large community support.
+One thing that comes to our mind with respect to backend and frontend framework would be NodeJs and ReactJs respectively.
+Here, Backend Server(Node Js) is deployed as Lambda Application and Frontend Server(React) is deployed as static website in AWS S3 Bucket using Cloud Development Kit(CDK).

 ## Steps to get started